kabiroberai/libswift/README.md

 ## Adding versions

-Download a .pkg toolchain from [here](https://swift.org/download/), and run the following command:
+Ensure that you have the version of Xcode associated with your toolchain, and then run the following

-    make </path/to/toolchain.pkg>
+    make [XCODE=/path/to/Xcode.app (default: /Applications/Xcode.app)]

 ### Packaging as a .deb